 #Bottom Line

 Start with the obvious checks: muted YouTube player, muted browser tab, muted phone switch.
-That covers most cases.
+Those three silence YouTube far more often than any driver or extension issue, and they take less than a minute to rule out.

-If those don’t work, clear your browser cache or app cache next.
-Driver updates and extension conflicts are the last resort for desktop users, and they’re worth the 5 minutes.
+If those don’t work, clear your browser cache or YouTube app cache next.
+Stale site data is the most common cause of audio that plays for a few seconds and then cuts out, and the fix takes about 30 seconds on any browser.
+Driver updates and extension conflicts are the last resort for desktop users, and the Windows driver fix is worth the 5 minutes on any laptop older than a year.

 #Frequently Asked Questions

 Your browser tab is probably muted, or the YouTube player volume slider is all the way down.
-Right-click the tab to check for an “Unmute” option.
+Right-click the tab to check for an “Unmute” option, then check the speaker icon inside the video player itself.

 Yes.
 Some uploaded videos don’t have an audio track, or YouTube removed the audio due to a copyright claim.
-Try 2-3 different videos to confirm.
+Try 2 or 3 different videos to confirm.
 If they all lack sound, the problem is on your end, not the video.

 No. Browser cache is just temporary files stored locally.
 Your watch history, subscriptions, and playlists are tied to your Google account.